Measure K: Frequently Asked Questions

 The question placed before voters was as follows:

 “To ensure San Mateo County quality of life by retaining/improving critical facilities/services, such as: providing affordable homes for seniors, people with disabilities, veterans, families; enhancing public transit; combatting human trafficking; addressing sea level rise; maintaining safe schools and neighborhoods; high-quality preschool and reading programs; park maintenance; and low-income healthcare, shall San Mateo County extend the existing half-cent sales tax, without increasing the rate, providing $85,000,000 annually for 20 years that the State cannot take away?”

-In 2012, the San Mateo County Board of Supervisors placed the original half-cent sales tax on the November ballot as a means of raising local funds for local needs.
+In 2012, the San Mateo County Board of Supervisors placed the original (Measure A) half-cent sales tax on the November ballot as a means of raising local funds for local needs.
 The decision to place a local tax measure on the ballot followed several years of budget cuts due to the recession and because of decreased or unpredictable funding from the state and federal governments.